Epinephrine Is the First Line of Treatment for Severe Allergic Reactions (Anaphylaxis)

 Distributed by Lineage Therapeutics

-Co-pay card provides maximum benefit of $100 per twin pack (can be redeemed up to 3 times).
+Co-pay card provides maximum benefit of $50 per two-pack.

 Training devices are available for free via web or telephone.

-*Available as a single injection or a twin pack.
+*Available as a single injection or a two-pack.

 ** Epinephrine, USP auto-injector is the authorized generic of Adrenaclick (not currently available).